icchd/icchd.github.io/covid-registration.md

             try {
                 var oResponseJson = JSON.parse(xhr.responseText);
                 if (oResponseJson.success) {
+                    if (oResponseJson.status === "closed") {
+                        document.getElementById("error_message").innerText = "We are sorry, the registration for " + oResponseJson.date + " is currently closed.
+We will open it if enough volunteers are available to support the service on that date.";
+                        document.getElementById("error").style.display = "block";
+                        return;
+                    }
                     if (oResponseJson.places <= 0) {
                         document.getElementById("error_message").innerText = "We are sorry, all available seats were booked for " + oResponseJson.date + ".
 Please come back later to this page to register for the next mass.";
                         document.getElementById("error").style.display = "block";